In This Article

 In today’s digital world, terms like data privacy and data security are heard increasingly more often.
 Although these two terms are closely related, they are not the same thing.
-It is crucially important that the company understand the difference between them in order to avoid falling out of compliance with the relevant data protection/privacy laws.
+It is crucially important that company’s understand the difference between them in order to avoid falling out of compliance with the relevant data protection/privacy laws.

 What is Data Privacy?